JudsonLab/judsonlab.github.io/_publications/2009-judson.md

 layout: publication
 ---
 This paper reports my first exploration into the use of microRNAs to induce transitions in cells state.
 Using the Yamanaka-strategy, I asked whether miRNAs that were highly and specifically expressed in ESCs could aid in the reprogramming of differentiated cells into iPSCs.
-We found that miRNAs from the miR-302 and miR-290 clusters could replace cMyc in the Oct4/Sox2/Klf4/cMyc cocktail of transcription factors to induce full de-differentiation in mouse fibroblasts.
+We found that miRNAs from the miR-302 and miR-290 clusters could replace cMyc in the Oct4/Sox2/Klf4/cMyc cocktail of transcription factors and induce full de-differentiation of mouse fibroblasts.
 Interestingly, the microRNAs also conferred more specificity to the transition as compared to cMyc, and did not result in partially reprogrammed colonies or transformed cells.

 <table align="center">
   <tr>